kengoon/Automator/README.md

-# WELCOME TO AUTOMATOR
+# WELCOME TO AUTOMATOR BETA

-## This programm is able to create automations on your system.
+### This programm is able to create automations on your system.
+### This programm is only an experimantal release; infact it works
+very well on Windows wether in linux did not works always correctly

 ### Aviable languages:
   * Italiano